-

 (9) Recommendations on developing and implementing a similar academy for child care directors.

 SECTION 8.
-This act becomes effective July 1, 2025.
+This act is effective when it becomes law.